How to become an IT contractor: A step by step guide

 There are a number of reasons why companies like to use IT contractors.
 (In fact, the UK is a global leader when it comes to prevalence of contractor hiring)

 - They are usually more flexible over hours etc. than permanent staff

-- They are easier to hire and fire – no long term commitments
+- Easier to hire and fire – no long term commitments

-- They can provide skills in-house IT teams may not have
+- Provide skills in-house IT teams may not have

 - Although day rates may look expensive at first glance, IT contractors can actually save companies money – there is no need to pay national insurance, holiday pay, sick pay, redundancy, training costs etc.

 While it isn’t for everyone, the majority of those who move away from permanent work into IT contracting never look back.
 Some of the most common reasons for this are:

 - Being your own boss – This can be extremely satisfying and rewarding